RPGGO-AI/l-gos-spec/schema_v1/goal_v1.md

 ### Goal
 #### `id`
 The unique identifier of the goal.
+(Required)

 #### `description`
-The description of the goal.
+The concise description of the goal.
+(Required)

 #### `status_ids`
 The list of status IDs that the goal is associated with.
-Optional depending on the goal.
+(Optional depending on the goal)

 #### `status_thresholds`
 The list of status thresholds that the goal is associated with.
-When the status value reaches the threshold, the goal is achieved.
-Optional depending on the goal.
+When all the status value reaches the threshold, the goal is achieved.
+(Optional depending on the goal)

 #### `subgoals`
 The list of subgoals that the goal is broken down into.
-Optional depending on the goal.
+(Optional depending on the goal)

 ### GoalInfo
 #### `success_goal`